eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The **Valid** state is the first state of a PID Provider or Attestation Provider.
 This means it is registered by the corresponding Trusted List Provider and notified to the Commission, as described in [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification).

 The Trusted List Provider can temporarily suspend a PID Provider or Attestation Provider.
 This leads to the **Suspended** state.
 The Trusted List Provider can unsuspend the PID Provider or Attestation Provider, bringing it back to the **Valid** state.
 The Trusted List Provider can also decide to completely withdraw the PID Provider or Attestation Provider, which brings the it in the **Withdrawn** state.
 For more information about suspension or withdrawal, please refer to [Section 6.3.3](#633-pid-provider-or-attestation-provider-suspension-or-withdrawal).
+A suspended or withdrawn PID Provider or Attestation Provider cannot issue PIDs or attestations to Wallet Units, nor will a PID or attestation issued by such a PID Provider or Attestation Provider be accepted by Relying Parties.

 #### 4.6.5 PID or attestation